Reviews You Can Rely On

 Comfort

 There are many factors that contribute to the comfort of a cycling shoe.
 However, our testing has demonstrated that there are certainly some overarching themes.
 The toe box has to be big enough to allow your forefoot to spread out but not so big that it moves around while pedaling.
 Ideally, a shoe would be offered in many different widths to fit as many feet as possible.
-This is an unreasonable ask of manufacturers, so the amount of adjustability that a shoe offers is paramount.
+This is an unreasonable ask of manufacturers, so a shoe's amount of adjustability is paramount.
 The heel cup also needs to secure your heel so that your foot doesn't lift when you stand to strain.
 If the pressure from the closure system isn't evenly distributed, that's a recipe for hotspots, and ventilation is important because hot feet are not happy feet.
 In short, a good shoe conforms to the form of your foot while having a modest amount of cushion in just the right spots.

 cycling shoes - finding a cycling shoe that fits your foot well is paramount...